-Hurtigruten dazzles their passengers with their specialised destination-focused itineraries.
-Travel with Hurtigruten and experience an ever-changing landscape of sapphire fjords, snow-capped peaks, quaint farms and bustling fishing villages hugging the Norwegian coast line – not forgetting, of course, the Northern Lights.
-Your voyage is filled with opportunities to indulge each of the senses with sights and sounds that can’t be found with other cruise lines.
+The cruise line will dazzle you with their specialised destination focused itineraries.
+Travel with Hurtigruten and experience an ever changing landscape of sapphire fjords, snow-capped peaks, quaint farms and bustling fishing villages hugging the Norwegian coast line – not forgetting, of course, the Northern Lights.

-From kayaking on the River Nid to Husky sledging through the Arctic wilderness or fishing for piranhas in Maica Lake, Hurtigruten’s extensive collection of excursions offers more opportunities to delve deeper into what makes Hurtigruten the world's leaders in exploration travel.
+From kayaking on the River Nid to Husky sledging through the Arctic wilderness or fishing for piranhas in Maica Lake, Hurtigruten’s extensive collection of excursions offers more opportunities to delve deeper into what makes Hurtigruten the worlds leaders in exploration travel.
 If you're preparing for your trip to Norway to see the northern lights, take a look at Hurtigruten's range of exciting excursions here.